PolymathicAI/the_well/datasets/MHD_64/README.md

 # Magnetohydrodynamics (MHD) compressible turbulence

 **One line description of the data:** This is an MHD fluid flows in the compressible limit (subsonic, supersonic, sub-Alfvenic, super-Alfvenic).

 **Longer description of the data:** An essential component of the solar wind, galaxy formation, and of interstellar medium (ISM) dynamics is magnetohydrodynamic (MHD) turbulence.
 This dataset consists of isothermal MHD simulations without self-gravity (such as found in the diffuse ISM) initially generated with resolution $256^3$ and then downsampled to $64^3$ after anti-aliasing with an ideal low-pass filter.
+This dataset is the downsampled version.

 **Associated paper**: https://iopscience.iop.org/article/10.3847/1538-4357/abc484/pdf